edl78/weed_training/readme.md

 ## How to run (and get data)
 - Fill usernames and passwords in the env files `.env` and `env.list`, `.env` is used by docker-compose and `env.list` is sent as environment variables into the container.
 ### Accepting data license agreement
 - You **MUST** accept the license agreement for the data by setting the variable `ACCEPT_ARTEFACTS_LICENSE` in the `env.list` to `YESPLEASE` to enable data download.
 No data will be downloaded before you accept the license for the data.
-See `LICENSE-DATA.md`.
+See `LICENSE-DATA.md` for the license text.
 ### Needed to be run once at the start
 - Shell scripts for building docker image: `sh build_training.sh`
 - To download the images run full_hd (recommended and supported): `docker-compose -f docker-compose-download-full-hd.yml up` or for 4k versions: `docker-compose -f docker-compose-download-4k.yml up`